 Close co-operation is maintained with UK legislative bodies such as HSE, Environment Agency, HMRC and others, resulting in the production of high quality, relevant guidance which is available to all those using solvents and solvent-based materials.

-There are two principle bodies within the SIA, which manage and direct the work programme.
-These are the Executive Committee and the Technical Committee (TC).
+There are two principal bodies within the SIA, which manage and direct the work programme.
+These are the SIA Board of Directors and the Technical Committee (TC).

-The Executive Committee is made up of a board of directors representing the spectrum of the Association’s members.
+The The SIA Board is made up of directors representing the spectrum of the Association’s members.
 The directors are voted on to the committee by the SIA members each year at the Annual General Meeting (AGM).
 The directors meet 5 times a year and report all findings and items of discussion through the Minutes of these meetings, which are available to the SIA membership.

 The Technical Committee is drawn from the members’ own resources, bringing together specialist knowledge in the areas of handling, storage, transportation and legislation.
-The work programme for the TC is drawn up in conjunction with the Executive Committee and reported back to the directors at each meeting.
+The work programme for the TC is drawn up in conjunction with the SIA Board and reported back to the directors at each meeting.

 The Technical Committee meets quarterly and presents findings to the membership and the wider community through the website, newsletters and internal communications, co-ordinated by the SIA General Secretary.